-From the above graph, the results show that 10 received 32.5% evaluated by 13 participants meanwhile 8 and 9 have 27.5% evaluated by 11 participants.
+From the results, 10 received 32.5% evaluated by 13 participants meanwhile 8 and 9 have 27.5% evaluated by 11 participants.
 These are followed by 6 and 7 with 22.5% evaluated by 10 participants.
 These categories make a total of 82.05%, which shows a "good" support on the entrepreneurship education, and the activities related to University of Shkodra.